 GOT THE BLUES?

-Join 25,000 other people for Roots N Blues N BBQ Festival (rootsnbluesnbbq.com), Sept.
-30 through Oct.
-2 at Stephens Lake Park.
+Join 25,000 other people for Roots N Blues N BBQ Festival (rootsnbluesnbbq.com), at Stephens Lake Park in late September, early October.
 The festival showcases nationally known musicians in the genres of roots, blues, gospel, country, folk, bluegrass, rock and soul.
-Headliners include Grace Potter, Jason Isbell, Nathaniel Rateliff & the Night Sweats, St. Paul & the Broken Bones, The Avett Brothers and Ben Folds.
+Headliners have included Grace Potter, Jason Isbell, Nathaniel Rateliff & the Night Sweats, St. Paul & the Broken Bones, The Avett Brothers and Ben Folds.